-10.6 Postdoctoral Scholars Dispute/Complaint (Grievances) Policy
+10.6 Postdoctoral Scholars Dispute/Complaint Resolution

-This policy assures Postdoctoral Scholars a prompt and impartial review and consideration of disputes and/or complaints that may arise in the work environment.
+This policy assures Postdoctoral Scholars a prompt and impartial review and consideration of disputes and/or complaints that may arise in the work environment while recognizing the University’s interests.

 Certain types of concerns/complaints are to be addressed through separate, existing policies.
 This policy does not apply to sexual violence or sexual harassment issues.
 Sexual violence should be immediately referred to ISU Police.
 Sexual misconduct involving harassment should be referred to the Office of Equal Opportunity.
 See policy references below.